 You’re going to be left with some gaps in between wood slats as well as nail holes, so filling them in will improve the finish.
 Dramatically.

 I learned this little tip from a pro moulding guy, so heed this advice because it’s golden.
 This gives you totally control over how it goes on.
-Do NOT cut that hole too big or you’ll have a real mess to contend with.

-Lay it on, release the nail gun pressure, then wet your finger, and run it along the fresh caulk.
-Follow up with a wet rag.
 Keep your fingers, caulk tip and caulked areas spotless, and you’ll have perfect lines and very little clean up afterwards.